uakfdotb/ghostpp/readme.txt

-!countadmins             display the total number of admins for this realm !countbans               display the total number of bans for this realm !deladmin <name>         remove an admin from the database for this realm !delban <name>           remove a ban from the database for this realm !disable                 disable creation of new games !enable                  enable creation of new games !end <number>            end a game in progress (disconnect everyone) !exit [force]            shutdown ghost++, optionally add [force] to skip checks !getclan                 refresh the internal copy of the clan members list !getfriends              refresh the internal copy of the friends list !getgame <number>        display information on a game in progress !getgames                display information on all games !hold <name> ...         hold a slot for someone !hostsg <name>           host a saved game
+!countadmins             display the total number of admins for this realm !countbans               display the total number of bans for this realm !deladmin <name>         remove an admin from the database for this realm !delban <name>           remove a ban from the database for all realms !disable                 disable creation of new games !enable                  enable creation of new games !end <number>            end the specified game in progress (disconnect everyone) !exit [force]            shutdown ghost++, optionally add [force] to skip checks !getclan                 refresh the internal copy of the clan members list !getfriends              refresh the internal copy of the friends list !getgame <number>        display information about a game in progress !getgames                display information about all games !hold <name> ...         hold a slot for someone !hostsg <name>           host a saved game
 !load <filename>         load a config file (for changing maps), leave blank to see current map - the ".cfg" is automatically appended to the filename